What is a PCO?

-Appointed PCO: An PCO can be appointed to fill a vacancy.
+Appointed PCO: A PCO can also be appointed to fill a vacancy.
 Just as with other elected offices, a vacant PCO office may be filled by the governing authority for the office and jurisdiction.
-Thus, on recommendation of the other 46th LD PCOs, the District Chair may appoint a PCO to a vacant in their precinct.
-A second approval by the King County chair completes the process.
+Thus, the District Chair may appoint a PCO to a vacancy in their precinct.
+A second approval by the King County Dems Chair completes the process.
 These PCOs serve from the date of their appointment until the end of the two-year PCO term (November 30th of each even-numbered year.)

 Becoming A PCO

-- Contact our PCO Committee Chair at email@example.com, to confirm that your precinct has a vacancy.
+- Contact our PCO Committee Chair at pco-chair(at)46dems.org, to confirm that your precinct has a vacancy.

-- Once a vacancy is confirmed, fill out a PCO appointment form, and return it to firstname.lastname@example.org.
+- Once a vacancy is confirmed, fill out the PCO Application for Appointment form on the KCDCC website.

 - If two applications come in the same month, we are required to hold an election with our membership between the two candidates.

 - The names of the persons receiving the most votes or whose candidacy is approved shall be forwarded by the District Chair to the King County Democratic Chair for appointment to the office.